Rejection of evolution by religious groups: Edwards v. Aguillard

 In the early 1980s, the Louisiana legislature passed a law titled the "Balanced Treatment for Creation-Science and Evolution-Science Act".
 The act did not require teaching either evolution or creationism as such, but did require that when evolutionary science was taught, creation science had to be taught as well.
 Creationists had lobbied aggressively for the law, arguing that the act was about academic freedom for teachers, an argument adopted by the state in support of the act.
 Lower courts ruled that the State's actual purpose was to promote the religious doctrine of creation science, but the State appealed to the Supreme Court.

 In the similar case of McLean v.
 Arkansas (see above) the federal trial court had also decided against creationism.
 Mclean v.
 Arkansas was not appealed to the federal Circuit Court of Appeals, creationists instead thinking that they had better chances with Edwards v.
 Aguillard.
 In 1987 the United States Supreme Court ruled that the Louisiana act was also unconstitutional, because the law was specifically intended to advance a particular religion.
 At the same time, it stated its opinion that "teaching a variety of scientific theories about the origins of humankind to school children might be validly done with the clear secular intent of enhancing the effectiveness of science instruction", leaving open the door for a handful of proponents of creation science to evolve their arguments into the iteration of creationism that later came to be known as intelligent design.

 Intelligent design

 The Discovery Institute's Center for the Renewal of Science and Culture used banners based on The Creation of Adam from the Sistine Chapel.
 Later it used a less religious image, then was renamed the Center for Science and Culture.

 In response to Edwards v.
-Aguillard, the neo-creationist intelligent design movement was formed around the Discovery Institute's Center for Science and Culture.
-It makes the claim that "certain features of the universe and of living things are best explained by an intelligent cause, not an undirected process such as natural selection."
-It has been viewed as a "scientific" approach to creationism by creationists, but is widely rejected as pseudoscience by the science community—primarily because intelligent design cannot be tested and rejected like scientific hypotheses (see for example, List of scientific bodies explicitly rejecting intelligent design).
+Aguillard, the neo-creationist intelligent design movement was formed around the Discovery Institute's Center for Science and Culture, with the intent of having it taught in public schools alongside, not in place of, evolution.
+It has been viewed as a "scientific" approach to creationism by creationists, but is rejected as pseudoscience by the science community—primarily because intelligent design cannot be tested and rejected like scientific hypotheses (see for example, List of scientific bodies explicitly rejecting intelligent design).